wtripp180901/dawn-hpc/docs/secret-rotation.md

 > [!NOTE]
 > This will create a new file named 'encrypted-creds.yaml' containing the encrypted contents and will need to be renamed to 'credentials.yaml'.
 This is just to be safe, however this step can be avoided by replacing 'encrypted-creds.yaml' with 'credentials.yaml' in the above command.

-### **Updating Secrets**
+### Updating Secrets

-With the new secrets encrypted it is time to change the sealed secret which is on the kubernetes cluster.
+With the new secret encrypted, it is time to change the sealed secret which is on the Kubernetes cluster.

 The process of changing the secret over is as simple as adding, committing and pushing the new **credentials.yaml** to the upstream GitHub repository which is being tracked by FluxCD.

 > [!TIP]
 > It is highly recommended to `git switch -c` to a new branch when pushing the new credentials.yaml so that a pull request can be reviewed before merging to the tracked branch.

-When the new **credentials.yaml** has been merged into the FluxCD tracked repository branch, FluxCD will try to update the **sealed secret** on the self managed cluster once it recognises that there are differences between the cluster’s current configuration and the one on GitHub.
+When the new **credentials.yaml** has been merged into the FluxCD tracked repository branch, FluxCD will try to update the **sealed secret** on the cluster once it recognises that there are differences between the cluster’s current configuration and the one on GitHub.

 > [!NOTE]
-> The time interval in which FluxCD will check for these *drifts between configurations* is set in the cluster’s **helmrelease.yaml** found within the `fluxcd-config/components/<cluster-name>/` directory, under the `interval` variable.
+> The time interval between FluxCD reconciliations of current cluster state vs git repo state is set in `components/cluster/helmrelease.yaml` under the `spec.interval` variable.

-This should result in the **sealed secret** on the Kubernetes cluster containing the new secret.
-The `sealed-secrets` controller on the cluster will then convert this to a standard k8s secret which can be [decoded](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/#decoding-secret) using `kubectl` or `k9s` to check that the contents has been updated correctly.
+This should result in the sealed secret on the Kubernetes cluster containing the new secret.
+The `sealed-secrets` controller on the cluster will then convert this to a standard k8s secret which can be [decoded](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/#decoding-secret) using `kubectl` to check that the contents has been updated correctly.

-###	**Deleting Old Secrets**
+###	Deleting Old Secrets

-Once the sealed secret has been updated on kubernetes it is time to do some *housekeeping* by now deleting the old credentials and unnecessary files created along the way, such as **old-credentials.yaml** and its corresponding application credential on Horizon.
+Once the sealed secret has been updated on Kubernetes it is time to do some housekeeping by deleting the old credentials and unnecessary files created along the way, such as **old-credentials.yaml** and its corresponding application credential on Horizon.

-By following the steps outlined in **Create/Delete Credentials**, the option to delete application credentials can be found.

-Do note that in the scenario where the secret has been compromised, this should be the first step completed; this is because doing so invalidates the credential posing the security threat and prevents any operations using those credentials from being authenticated.
+Do note that in the scenario where the secret has been compromised, this should be the first step completed; this is because doing so invalidates the credential posing the security threat and prevents any further use of the compromised credentials.
 Apart from this, and no longer needing to rename **credentials.yaml** to **old-credentials.yaml**, all other steps are the same.

-###	**Rotating Compromised Secrets**
+###	Rotating Compromised Secrets

 As mentioned above, an application credential which is a security concern should be deleted before any other step; after which a new application credential, which will replace it, can be created.

 > [!IMPORTANT]
 > Don’t forget to download the ```clouds.yaml``` file after creating the new application credential\!

-Due to having deleted the old application credentials there is no need to rename the **credentials.yaml** file and can instead be directly replaced with the template, plus the contents of the new application credential’s **clouds.yaml**.
+Due to having deleted the old application credential there is no need to rename the **credentials.yaml** file and it can instead be directly replaced with the template, plus the contents of the new application credential’s **clouds.yaml**.

 ```
 apiVersion: v1